-Olivia Mia Orozco’s work explores the relationship between the mind and body both as it concerns itself with the movement of dance and from a philosophical point of view.
+Olivia Mia Orozco Saper's work explores the relationship between the mind and body both as it concerns itself with the movement of dance and from a philosophical point of view.
 Her work questions and redefines perspective.
-She enjoys using the camera lens to aide the audience in seeing new facets of the atmosphere in which the dancer is living that may not otherwise be seen in a proscenium setting.
+She enjoys using the camera lens to aid the audience in seeing new facets of the atmosphere in which the dancer is living that may not otherwise be seen in a proscenium setting.
 It questions the notions of time and from how many viewpoints time can be measured.

-As a female artist she explores the defining characteristics of women and is interested in archetypal figures while also questioning the shapings of the modern woman.
-Her work weaves tales from ancient myths to Hollywood thrillers to create work that both pays homage to classical dance while still maintaining a fresh look of the twenty first century in its interwoven form.
-Slicing and mingling the old and new, she creates work that aims at authentically presenting her story, thoughts, dreams and ambitions to audiences worldwide via the use of technology and live performance.
+As a female artist, she explores the defining characteristics of women and is interested in archetypal figures while also questioning the shapings of the modern woman.
+Her work weaves tales from ancient myths to Hollywood thrillers to create work that both pays homage to classical dance while still maintaining a fresh look of the twenty-first century in its interwoven form.
+Slicing and mingling the old and new, she creates work that aims at authentically presenting her story, thoughts, dreams, and ambitions to audiences worldwide via the use of technology and live performance.

 As a choreographer, her first successes came from her work for singer Mayer Hawthorne choreographing music videos and his west coast tour.
-The video for “Your Easy Lovin’ Ain’t Pleasin’ Nothin’ won best choreography at the Silver Sound Music Video competition in Brooklyn NY.
-She has also had the opportunity to choreograph music videos for Widowspeak, Tuxedo, David Olney, Michael Isley, Goldygram, and Mayer Hawthorne and danced in videos for Kina Grannis, Talib Kweli, and The Forms and choreographed the live show for Gordon Voidwell.
+The video for “Your Easy Lovin’ Ain’t Pleasin’ Nothin’ won the best choreography at the Silver Sound Music Video competition in Brooklyn NY.
+She has also had the opportunity to choreograph music videos for Glume, Freckle, Widowspeak, Tuxedo, David Olney, Michael Isley, Goldygram, and Mayer Hawthorne and danced in videos for Kina Grannis, Talib Kweli, and The Forms, and choreographed the live show for Gordon Voidwell.
 Olivia also choreographs fashion shows both at NYFW and LAFW.
 She is excited to be choreographing commercials now.

-Olivia has been the director at Radiant Space for the past few years.
+Olivia was the director at Radiant Space for the past few years.
 The shows she produced have been featured on CBS News, LA Magazine, Artillery, LA Weekly, Art and Cake, LA Reveal, and VoyageLA.
 Thousands of attendees were able to witness these shows for free including work by artists: Peter Mars, Laurie Shapiro, Darren Sarken, Alexandra Carter, Ilaria de Plano, Makan Negahban, Todd Anderson, Johnny Otto, Megan Jorgenson, Jordon Domont, Justin Fry, and Chad Muska.